-Voxengo not only makes a great reverb, their delay leaves an impression, too.
+Voxengo not only makes a great reverb, but their delay also leaves an impression, too.
 The free Sound Delay plugin allows for precision control (to the millisecond), sample delay, A/B comparison, mid/side channel processing, stereo and multi-channel processing, preset control, a maximum of three seconds of delay, and more.
 Due to its precision control, it’s fairly easy to achieve a chorus effect with the proper parameter setup as well.

 On the surface, this delay doesn’t look as versatile as the Sound Delay, but it does offer some unique qualities that make it worthwhile.
 In particular, the Valhalla FreqEcho can do wonders with its feedback knob.
 When cranked, the knob allows audio to feedback into itself, creating an infinite, ever-building signal.
-This signal can be manipulated in real time, resulting in some trance-like, perhaps nightmarish loops.
+This signal can be manipulated in real-time, resulting in some trance-like, perhaps nightmarish loops.
 The plugin also features delay sync, meaning the signal will repeat at different note lengths.
 There’s a lot to discover and mess with here.

 Admittedly, the KR-Delay FS might not be the flashiest plugin of the bunch, but that doesn’t negate its functionality.
 In addition to standard delay time and feedback controls, this tool is complete with panning, EQ, resonance, low- and high-pass filters, dry/wet signal control, and output gain.
-The simple visual display makes it easy to see how these parameters play out in real time.
+The simple visual display makes it easy to see how these parameters play out in real-time.
 The KR-Delay is surprisingly useful and versatile.
 Plus, it’s free.

 Voxengo Latency Delay

-Sometimes you don’t want delay.
+Sometimes you don’t want a delay.
 In fact, when recording, delay (latency) can be a great adversary.
 Latency is often caused by a lack of processing power.
 When too many plugins are running at once, latency enters the equation, making recording difficult at times.
 Voxengo has another trick up its sleeve with this Latency Delay plugin.
 Without getting too technical, it allows you to trick the DAW into compensating for its own latency, by either milliseconds or samples.
 In other words, it artificially eliminates any potential lag while recording.
 This comes in handy for most producers.

 Guitar Effects/Amp modelers

 Most guitarists love their effects pedals and various tones.
-While it’s fun to collect physical pedals and heads, tinker with their functions, and build the perfect board, stomp boxes and amps can get pricey.
+While it’s fun to collect physical pedals and heads, tinker with their functions, and build the perfect board, stompboxes and amps can get pricey.
 Logic Pro X already comes packed with different amp simulations and effects, but if you’re looking for some free alternatives, check out these guitar effects and amp modeler plugins.